 In early 2008 the size and volume of commissions and contracts meant that we had outgrown the old Mill building, so at the start of 2012 we started work on a 6000 Sq. ft custom-designed workshop adjacent to the old mill building.

-Naturally, as we’re experts in structural steel work we undertook the building of the structure ourselves and within a few months we had our brand new, purpose-built workshop with ample car parking an office and staff facilities.
+Naturally, as we’re experts in steel work we undertook the building of the structure ourselves and within a few months we had our brand new, purpose-built workshop with ample car parking a new office and staff walfare facilities.

 We’re proud of our history and remain respectful of our heritage.
 Just as Great Grandpa Charles saw fit to replace the wind mills with a diesel-powered mill, our duty to our customers and commitment to perfection drives us to ensure we have the right facilities to create the best quality products.
 It’s a family tradition after all!